-Aloe's digestion enhancing and bowel normalizing effects also help to detoxify the body and help to eliminate undigested waste material as well as toxins.
-For this reason, aloe is often promoted as an effective supplementary addition to the diet for those wanting to loose excess body weight.
+Aloe's digestion enhancing and bowel normalizing effects also help to detoxify the body and can assist in the elimination of undigested waste material as well as toxins.
+For this reason, aloe is often promoted as an effective supplementary addition to the diet for those wanting to lose excess body weight.

-Mannose is another polysaccharide nutrient found in aloe gel that is quite effective at eradicating any over abundance of unfriendly yeast in the colon.
+Mannose is another anti-fungal type polysaccharide nutrient found in aloe gel that can be useful for eradicating unfriendly yeast overgrowth in the colon.
 Additionally, aloe acts as a prebiotic which helps the proliferation of other friendly micro-flora and probiotic organisms present in the gut.
 The polysaccharides in aloe vera gel are also beneficial for providing a protective mucous lining in the digestive tract.

-Aloe vera benefits also assist in balancing body pH, providing a more alkaline environment and further decreasing an overgrowth of unfriendly micro-bacteria in the gut.
-It is a great superfood for those with candida and helps to counteract the effects of a diet high in animal-based proteins that can often lead to an overly acidic system.
-Aloe is very soothing for associated conditions such as indigestion and heartburn.
+Aloe vera benefits also assist in balancing body pH, providing a more alkaline environment which can be helpful for discouraging acidic-thriving gut microbiota.
+It is thus a great superfood for those with candida (*) and helps to counteract the effects of a diet high in animal-based proteins that can often lead to an overly acidic system.
+Aloe can also be very soothing for associated conditions such as indigestion and heartburn.

 Polysaccharides are also rich in other superfoods like noni and a number of medicinal mushrooms.
 And like the mushrooms: chaga, reishi and coriolus, aloe vera is considered an immune building adaptogen as it activates immune defense and adaptive mechanisms that make it easier to deal with physical, environmental or emotional stress in our daily lives.

-Aloe stimulates the liver to produce more glutathione, a master antioxidant and detoxifying substance that assists in the production of white blood cells.
+Aloe stimulates the liver to produce more glutathione, a master antioxidant and detoxifying substance.

 Aloe vera is an antiviral, antibacterial, analgesic, antifungal, antiparasitic and antiseptic agent composed of various compounds like emodin, saponins, anthraquinones, fatty acids, sulfur, salicylic acid and phenols which are substances that provide antimicrobial and anti-inflammatory activity when used both externally as well as internally.